25 Noteworthy Allergy Statistics & Facts to Know in 2021

 (Allergy Asthma Network)

 It affects 7.7% of adults and 7.5% of children.
 While asthma is more prevalent in males than females in childhood, that’s not the case for adults when it is more common in females than males.
-When it comes to ethnicities, allergy statistics uncover that asthma is more likely to happen in African-Americans, American Indians, and Alaskan Natives.
+When it comes to ethnicities, allergy statistics uncover that asthma is more likely to happen in Blacks, American Indians, and Alaskan Natives.

 6. 90% of US households have detectable levels of cat or dog allergens.